 This camp is ideal for students interested in learning more about our universe.
 Students will view the stars in a planetarium, observe the sun using a solar telescope, and learn the requirements of good rockets and landers through hands-on activities.
 They will study and build their own telescopes, explore the science of our solar system and beyond (exoplanets)!
 Expert astronomers from UBC’s Department of Physics & Astronomy will talk about exciting new discoveries in astronomy.
 The week includes two pool sessions, daily outdoor games and the physics show and ice cream party.
 Back to Top

 This camp covers similar topics as Fun with Physics but with more advanced activities such as building a dimmable tricolour LED flashlight, visiting the anechoic chamber, and completing motion detector activities.
 Students will be challenged to build cardboard boats that float in the pool, learn about how energy is generated, and will experience concepts of pressure and buoyancy through a scuba diving lesson!
 The week includes two pool sessions, daily outdoor games, visits of UBC’s research labs, and a fabulous physics show.Back to Top

 Physics and Computer Science Camp

 This camp is run in collaboration with the Department of Computer Science.
-For the computer science component, students will explore the fundamentals of the web and learn how to create and style their own websites.
-They will discover the tools and designs necessary to make an app while exploring core concepts in computer science.
+For the computer science component, students will explore the fundamentals of coding, and to control a microcontroller through programming.
 The physics component will include the building of complex electrical circuits, designing items to be printed using a 3D printer, visiting university laboratories, and an introduction to particle physics.
 Students will also learn about buoyancy and weightlessness while scuba diving.
 This week includes two pool sessions, daily outdoor games, guest speakers, laboratory visits, and the fabulous physics show.
+Back to Top

 Camp Cancellation Policy